How to Cut Your Own Tree From The Forest

 Would you like to try cutting your own Christmas tree from the forest?
 If you’re wondering how to do this near Tacoma, Puyallup, or elsewhere in the South Sound, I have the scoop for you!
 It will require a bit of a trip, but it’s great fun with a little planning.

-I’ll tell you that we’ve done this twice and it was an adventure once and a bit of a misadventure the second time!
+My family tried this one year, and it was an adventure and a misadventure rolled into one!
 My tips below will make sure you know just what to do if you want to cut your own tree to keep it safe and fun.
 Got a 4th grader?
 You can get your Christmas tree for free!
 If your kids are older or younger, it will still only cost you 10.00!

 1. Keep it legal

 First, you should know that it’s illegal to just find a random tree and cut it down (you knew that, right)?
 If you want to do this, you need to follow Forest Service rules, which you can find here and here.